Introduction to Version Control with Git

 Course description:

-Learning to use Git is an essential skill if you use any programming language.
-It allows you to keep track of changes to your project over time, collaborate with others, and maintain a clear and organized project structure.
-This can save you time, improve research efficiency, and also makes it easy to publish your code via platforms such as GitHub.
+Git is an essential skill for anyone using a programming language.
+It helps you track changes to your project over time, collaborate with others, and maintain an organized project structure.
+This can save time, enhance research efficiency, and simplify code publishing on platforms like GitHub.

-In 2 afternoon sessions, we will cover the following topics:
+In 2 sessions, we will cover the following topics:

-2. Session 2 Collaboration workflow with Git and GitHub (branching, merging, pull requests)
+- Session 2: Collaborating with Git and GitHub (Branching, merging, pull requests)

 You will learn both the theory and the practice with hands-on exercises.